GerHobbelt/HTMLawed/htmLawed_README.txt

   *show_setting*
   Name of a PHP variable to assign the `finalized` '$config' and '$spec' values; see section:- #3.8

+  *style_pass*
+  Do not look at 'style' attribute values, letting them through without any alteration

+  '0' - no *
+  '1' - htmLawed will let through any 'style' value; see section:- #3.4.8

   *tidy*
   Beautify or compact HTML code; see section:- #3.3.5